astronomy-commons/lsd2/README.md

 ### Cross-matching (returns comput-able `dask.dataframe`)

-Once two catalogs have been imported in this hips format, we can perform a basic prototype for cross-matching.
-The only caveat is that the user must select the columns (besides ra,dec, and id) that will populate the resulting dataframe from the cross-match.
+Once two catalogs have been imported in this hips format, we can perform a basic prototype for cross-matching (nearest neighbors).
+The user can select the columns they want from each catalog that will be in the resulting cross-matched dataframe, which will speed up the result and is highly suggested.
+If the user doesn't specify any columns, it will grab all of them and can increase computation time significantly.

 ```python
 client=Client(n_workers=12, threads_per_worker=1)